matthewlyon23/YOLOQuestUnity/readme.md

 PassthroughManager:
 - The `allow unsafe code` option must be selected in the player settings.

+### Known Issues

+- When opening the application for the first time, the permission prompts can cause the app to flicker between the Quest OS and the application, eventually resulting in a crash.
+To fix this, close the app and restart it.

 ## Contributing

 Please follow these steps: